 Elena Sagresti hails from Italy and began her career in filmmaking after being given a scholarship to the Hong Kong International Academy of Film and Television (IATF) in 2013.
 Prior to her work in film, Elena worked as a fashion designer, interior and product designer, before also working as a comedienne and actress, gracing the stage in Italy, China, Hong Kong, the USA and Israel.
 She is co-founder of Comedy HK.
 Since 2004, she has been based in China and uses her cross-cultural experiences to inspire her filmmaking.
 The Ventilator is a short film based on true event, about a young woman who is romantically entangled with a married man and who struggles to break free from the toxic relationship.
 The Ventilator was her thesis film from IATF.
 She is currently working on a new project about a middle-aged nurse living a double life.

-Dr. Shannon Walsh is an Assistant Professor at the School of Creative Media, City University of Hong Kong.
+Shannon Walsh is Shannon Walsh is a filmmaker, writer and Associate Professor in the Department of Theatre and Film at the University of British Columbia.
+She was previously an Assistant Professor at the School of Creative Media, City University of Hong Kong.
 She has a PhD in Anthropology and Education, and her research deals with South Africa, Cities, Race and Sexuality and visual and participatory methodologies.
 H2Oil (2009), her first feature-length documentary, documented the effects of Canada’s tar sands on the environment and human populations.
 Her other feature-length documentaries, namely Jeppe On A Friday (2012) and St-Henri, the 26th of August (2011) have played in over forty film festivals worldwide.
-Jeppe On A Friday will play in the 2015 Venice Biennale as part of the Johannesburg Pavilion.
+Jeppe On A Friday played at the 2015 Venice Biennale as part of the Johannesburg Pavilion.
 Her feature-length documentaries have played worldwide in theatres, TV and film festivals.
 She has also made a number of short films which have played in many film festivals around the world.
 Her eight minute documentary, Under The Umbrella (2014) was made as a commission for Al Jazeera +, and follows three young women, as they experience the Umbrella Movement in Hong Kong.
 Under The Umbrella was shown in the 2015 Hong Kong Independent Film Festival in a section dedicated to shorts about the Umbrella Movement.

 Sybil Wendler is a director and producer who was born in Hong Kong but grew up in the United States.
 Her 2010 documentary, Once Upon a Rooftop, documents the hidden lives of Hong Kong’s rooftop population who live in illegal structures built on top of housing blocks.
 The documentary won the first ever Loni Ding Award in Social Issue Documentary from the Center for Asian American Media (CAAM) in 2011.